-As humans, we sustain many different kinds of relationships in our lifetimes, from personal to business.
-Relationships of any kind can be challenging and have conflicts.
+As humans, we maintain a wide range of relationships in our lives, from personal to professional.
+Relationships of any kind can have challenges and conflicts.

 One of the most important skills you can train in for relationship-building is listening.
 Sharing your feelings and thoughts and responding favorably strengthens relationships.